 5. Kaşık Island

 Kaşık Island means ‘Spoon Island’ since it is shaped like a spoon.
-The island is actually a private property of a Greek family known as Danon, so visitors won’t be able to spend any time here unless and until they get permission from the owner or they can jump in for a tour with a tourism company.
+One of the fascinating islands near Istanbul, Turkey this island is actually a private property of a Greek family known as Danon, so visitors won’t be able to spend any time here unless and until they get permission from the owner or they can jump in for a tour with a tourism company.
 Make sure to sign up early for the tour as spots get filled out here, you will have to reach the island using a ferry, but from then on the sandy beach and the greenery will be a treat for your eyes.

 Location: Between the islands of Burgazada and Heybeliada